Skip to main content

 Showing posts matching the search for a fountain sealed

-Bride at the Well: Parallels Between Rebekah, Rachel, and the Song of Solomon
+Brides at the Well: Song of Solomon

 “Then the man said, ‘This is now bone of my bones and flesh of my flesh; she shall be called Woman, for she was taken out of Man.’” —Genesis 2:23 “That is why a man leaves his father and mother and is united to his wife, and they become one flesh.” —Genesis 2:24 The stories of Rebekah and Rachel, each meeting their future husbands at a well, are profound enactments of the spiritual union celebrated throughout the Bible.
 This sacred joining is the heartbeat of the Song of Solomon—the timeless poetic dance of bride and bridegroom , symbolising the soul’s yearning for and fulfilment in divine union.
 Wells and Rivers: Sources of Life, Abundance, and Spiritual Encounter The river that goes out to water the garden is called Abundance.
 It is the source that flows from the two trees.
 These waters nourish and feed many wells —among them the very wells where Rebekah and Rachel first appear.
 Such places are steeped in symbolism as sources of life, refreshment, and revelation.
 In an...